slsa-framework/slsa/docs/spec/v1.0/threats.md

 An availability threat is a potential for an adversary to deny someone from reading a source and its associated change history, or from building a package.

-SLSA v1.0 does not define an Availability Track, though future versions might.
+SLSA v1.0 does not address availability threats, though future versions might.

 <details><summary>(A)(B) Delete the code</summary>